SU-JIAYUAN/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
   - Computer Vision
+  - Natural Language Processing
-  - AI in Healthcare
+  - AIM

 # Education to show in About widget
 education: